Litter of mice

 Managed Breeding Services

-In doing so, the MBS aspires to facilitate research, allow laboratory technician resources greater focus on science, reduce excessive mouse production, and help to establish new strain lines of mice for scientific use at Emory.
-The types of breeding activities supported include genetics/line establishment (i.e., backcrossing or inbreeding beginning with F1 and N1 founders), genetics maintenance (i.e., maintaining established a strain or mutant on defined back-ground), and production (i.e., producing subjects of defined background from established colonies for research).
+MBS aspires to facilitate research, allow laboratory technician resources greater focus on science, reduce excessive mouse production, and help to establish new strains or lines of mice for scientific use at Emory.
+The types of breeding activities supported include genetics/line establishment (i.e., backcrossing or inbreeding beginning with F1 and N1 founders), genetics maintenance (i.e., maintaining an established strain or mutant on defined back-ground), and production (i.e., producing subjects of defined background from established colonies for research).

-The MBS will breed mice, rats, hamsters or guinea pigs.
-Breeding colony founders are obtained from five possible sources: veterinary-approved commercial production colonies (e.g., Jax, CRL, HSD, and Taconic), the rodent quarantine programs administered by the DAR, from Emory's Transgenic Mouse Facility, via internal transfer between investigators, or from other DAR managed facilities at Emory.
+Historically, MBS has bred mice, rats, hamsters, guinea pigs, and rabbits.
+Other species could possibly be accommodated upon request.
+Breeding colony founders are obtained from five possible sources: veterinary-approved commercial production colonies (e.g., Jax, CRL, HSD, and Taconic), the rodent quarantine programs administered by the DAR, from Emory's Mouse Transgenic and Gene Targeting Core(TMF), via internal transfer between investigators, or from other DAR managed facilities at Emory.

 LEVEL I